dayta-scientist/Todo_App-TypeScript-mvc_css/README.md

-## Create a TodoMVC con TypeScript
+## Create a TodoMVC with TypeScript

     Initialize project with Vite
     Add linter for TypeScript + React